-The new tournaments we have now moved on to are the Swegway race tournaments which are known as the hoverboard or smart balance wheels which are personal transportation devices.
+The new tournaments we have now moved on to are the Swegway race tournaments which are known as the hoverboard in Australia, USA and many western countries They are also named smart balance wheels which are personal transportation devices.
 The Invention of the wheel was considered as humanity's greatest turning point and a great step forward when it came to the evolution of technology.
 Over the years, the wheel has been re-invented to create things like bicycles and cars and now, a new innovation that has come to light is the self-balancing 2 wheel scooter or more popularly known as a hoverboard or Swegway.

 What Is a 2 Wheel Self Balancing Swegway / 2 Wheel Swegway?

 This is a new type of two wheel scooter that looks similar to a segway without the handle bars.
 It's also not a skateboard but looks like a sideways skateboard.
 On the market it's brand name is 2 Wheel Smart Self Balancing Scooter Drifting Board Electric.
 It is slowly gaining popularity due to celebrities like Justin Beiber who constantly post Instagram photos and YouTube videos while on it.

 All the 2 Wheel Hoverboards are manufactured in China although it is difficult to determine which exact company in China it came from.
 It started with one company who invented it then it became copied immediately by companies that make other knock off products like knock off iPhones, knock off Starbucks etc. The board has increasingly gained popularity both in China, Australia, UK and the US and more companies are getting involved in it.
 The branded ones can cost up-to $1800 but since there is very little difference between the branded ones and the knock off versions, prices are expected to drop greatly in a few months to come and the companies selling are in the process of designing better and safer boards.